pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 However, given mutual exclusion around the "help" loop in the cleanup function, we don't need full ABA protection.
-What we really need to know is whether a given in-flight record we're about to CAS forward is the same in-flight record for which we read the cell's calue, or was overwritten by a read-side section.
+What we really need to know is whether a given in-flight record we're about to CAS forward is the same in-flight record for which we read the cell's value, or was overwritten by a read-side section.
 We can encode that by stealing one more bit from the target `cell` address in `cell_or_pin`.